-ustralian n Guidelines for the Prevention and Control of Infection in Healthcare (2019) - National Health and Medical Research Council (NHMRC) Adapted from the Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Workers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses (2018) [355].
-N National Guidelines H G th a The Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Workers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses (2018) (National Guidelines) [355] provide detailed information about the required BBV testing for healthcare workers, and the criteria to be mentallow a healthcare worker with a BBV to return to work.
+lian Guidelines for the e Prevention and Control of Infection in Healthcare (2019) - National Health and Medical Research Council (NHM Australian National Guidelines for the Management of Healthcare Workers Living with Blood Borne Vir Orkers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses (2018) National Guidelin nes The Australian Na ational Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses and Healthcare Worke ers who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses (2018) (Nation provide detailed information about the required BBV testing for healthcare workers, and the criteria to be that allow a healthcare worker with a BBV to return to work.
 The advice in the National Guidelines reflects the effectiveness of antiviral treatment for hepatitis B virus (HBV), hepatitis C virus (HCV) and HIV.
 The National Guidelines allow healthcare workers living with a BBV to perform EPPs, provided they comply with the National Guidelines [355].

-R Responsibilities of healthcare workers A re As stated in the National Guidelines, all healthcare workers (including students) who are performing EPPs are required to take easonable steps to know their BBV status and should be tested for BBVs at least once every three years and are required to have appropriate and timely testing after potential BBV exposures, both occupational and non-occupational [355].
+Responsibilities of healthcare workers

+As stated in the National Guidelines, all healthcare workers (including students) who are performing EPPs are required to take reasonable steps to know their BBV status and should be tested for BBVs at least once every three years and are required to have appropriate and timely testing after potential BBV exposures, both occupational and non-occupational [355].